-Moving To & Living in Reno, NV The Definitive Guide
+Read This Before Moving To & Living in Reno, NV! - The Definitive Guide

 Reno holds the title of “The Biggest Little City in the World” and is located at the foot of the Sierra Nevada in the northwest section of Nevada.
-Second only to the Las Vegas Valley, Reno is one of the most populous metropolitan areas in the entire state and includes Washoe, Storey, and Lyon Counties, as well as the capital of the state, Carson City and has a population of approximately 250,998 people.
+Second to the Las Vegas Valley, Reno is one of the most populous metropolitan areas in the entire state and includes Washoe, Storey, and Lyon Counties, as well as the capital of the state, Carson City and has a population of approximately 250,998 people.
 But what's it like living in Reno?

-Reno, Nevada, is home to not only some of the most thriving casinos, hotels, and nightlife, but also some of the most picturesque scenery to be found in the USA.
+Reno, Nevada, is home to not only some of the most thriving casinos, hotels, and nightlife but also some of the most picturesque scenery.
 With the Sierra Nevada mountain range, Lake Tahoe, and Tahoe National Forest found along the borders of Reno, gorgeous views and peaceful getaways are but a short drive away from the busy city.

 The addition of the Central Pacific Railroad connection to the Union Pacific Railroad (forming the First Transcontinental Railroad) aided in the city’s ever-growing economy.
 Reno continued to grow and prosper as a business and agricultural center throughout the late 1800s.

-In 1926, the Reno Arch was erected (which still stands today as a proud historical monument) and was meant to promote the Transcontinental Highways Exposition of 1927.
+In 1926, the Reno Arch was erected and was meant to promote the Transcontinental Highways Exposition of 1927.
 Reno City Council decided to keep the arch as a permanent downtown gateway and prompted the citizens to come up with a slogan to stamp onto the giant arch.
 G.A.
 Burns of Sacramento came up with the prize-winning slogan of “Reno, the Biggest Little City in the World” and the slogan has stuck over the decades.

 When the state of Nevada legalized open gambling in 1931, Reno jumped on board with the opening of what they hoped would become prosperous casinos.
 They took a leap, and it paid off immensely.
 The Bank Club, one of the first casinos opened in Reno, became the state’s largest employer and one of the largest casinos in the world.
 This club, along with places such as The Palace, launched Reno to the top of the gambling tourism industry where they have stayed for many, many years.